 How Long Do Roof Repairs Last?

-In order to best answer the question of “how long do roof repairs last” we’ll explore the four common types of roofing materials, and dig a little deeper into their average life expectancy, and how long a roof repair would last given the weather conditions and routine maintenance performed on each of them yearly.
+In order to best answer the question of “how long do roof repairs last” we’ll explore the four common types of roofing materials, dig a little deeper into their average life expectancy, and how long a roof repair would last given the weather conditions and routine maintenance performed on each of them yearly.

-1. Asphalt Shingle Roof
+1. How Long Asphalt Shingle Roof Repairs Last